Benefiz/jotform_autofill/README.md

 # How to use it?
     1) Clone this project.
-    2) Download your timesheet as CSV File (.csv) and then move inside this folder.
+    2) Download your timesheet as CSV File (.csv) and then move inside timesheet folder.
-    3) Run main.py and it will generate script.txt.
+    3) Run main.py and it will generate script inside script folder.
-    4) Open Jotform URL, right click > Inspect > Console.
+    4) Open Jotform > Right click > Inspect > Console.
-    5) Copy text from script.txt and then paste to console and enter it.
+    5) Copy text from script and then paste to console and enter it.
     6) Done :D

-# Configuration
-You can change script file name in <b>Line 20</b>.</br>
-You can change timesheet file name in <b>Line 6</b>.</br>